roblaing/erlang-webapp-howto/unit8/README.md

 <h2>Javascript style</h2>

 Something that frustrates me about Javascript &mdash; and I'm guessing many others &mdash; is it's a language designed by committee, cluttered with synonymous ways of doing anything.
-Googling the "best" way leads to a swamp of conflicting advice, so I've settled on the examples in <a href="https://developer.mozilla.org/en-US/">MDN</a> as my reference.
+Googling the "best" way leads to a swamp of conflicting advice, usually advocating using JQuery, TypeScript, Angular, React... whatever library is top of the pops that week.

+I'm sticking to a minimal <em>patois</em> of plain vanilla Javascript to keep things manageable, using the examples in <a href="https://developer.mozilla.org/en-US/">MDN</a> as my reference.

 A style rule I'm adopting to make Javascript more Erlangish is to write all my <em>nodes</em> as
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener">